 The TMA Resident and Fellow Section (RFS) serves as a voice and advocate on issues unique to Texas residents.
 RFS members help create TMA policy and resolutions that shape the future of medicine.
 Join TMA today to experience first-hand how residents – like yourself – are given the power and resources to make a difference in your profession.

 Success as a physician involves more than the practice of quality medicine.
-TMA’s free, one-hour seminars help illuminate complexities in the business side of medicine and may meet ACGME requirements.
-Learn how to negotiate employment and insurance contracts, manage a hospital or practice, and protect health care data from cyber threats.
+TMA’s free, one-hour seminars help illuminate complexities in the business side of medicine.
+Learn how to negotiate employment and insurance contracts, manage a practice, and learn about the professional liability coverage.

 Use TMA's tools and resources to help eliminate the stress of residency and successfully enter your first practice.